sammybibs/sammybibs.github.io/Blogger/3_DNAC_into_flask.md

 > Optimization 1: It occurred to me that a lot of this data is fairly static, so as part of this merger we will write in some code to allow locally cacheing the API's needed data sets, thus we need a local folder to store this data.

-> Optimization 2: To make the web pages prettier, i used a CSS stylesheet per [this guide](https://thinkinfi.com/flask-adding-html-and-css/)
+> Optimization 2: To make the web pages prettier, i used a CSS stylesheet per [this guide](https://thinkinfi.com/flask-adding-html-and-css/) and using [this layout](https://colorlib.com/wp/css-layouts/)

 - DNAC_Web_Server (Project folder)
   - StaticFiles